pytorch/pytorch/CONTRIBUTING.md

 If you want to have no-op incremental rebuilds (which are fast), see the section below titled "Make no-op build fast."

-3. Install PyTorch in `develop` mode:
+3. Follow  the instructions for [installing PyTorch from source](https://github.com/pytorch/pytorch#from-source), except when it's time to install PyTorch instead of invoking `setup.py install` you'll want to call `setup.py develop` instead:

-The change you have to make is to replace
+Specifically, the change you have to make is to replace

 ```bash
 python setup.py install